5 Creative Ways to Repurpose Old Windows

 3. Window Display Case

-So I did what any good DIYer would do and went on a hunt for a large old window.
-This one was $10 dollars and it was in really good shape.
+My son needed a display case for baseball cards to use in our flea market booth.
+So I did what any good DIYer would do—I found a large old window to repurpose.
+This one was $10, and it was in great shape.
 With a little scrap wood from the garage, we were able to make a beautiful and affordable display case.

 Photo of a display case open made from an old one pane window and scrap wood.

-Window Upcycled into a Display Case
+Window Display Case

 4. Old Window Turned Beachy Suncatcher

-The colors I chose were gold for the sand and swirls of dark blue and aqua for the water.
-The bead garland with the sand dollar came from Dollar Tree!
+Get your acrylic paints out to create a beachy window in minutes!
+I used a wide chip brush to sweep glass-safe paint onto the back of the window pane, then dabbed it a bit to create the textured look of sand.
+I used gold paint for the sand and swirls of dark blue and aqua for the water.
+The bead garland with the sand dollar is from Dollar Tree!

 Vertical feature image of an old 2-pane window converted into a beach window with acrylic painted water below and sand dollar garland in open pane above.